 The work described in this document is funded with a combination of federal, state, and local funds.
-From ODOT, SKATS receives an allocation of federal planning (PL) funds per the funding allocation arrangement between ODOT and the Oregon MPOs.
-Because the amount of annual federal PL funds is insufficient to fund all the necessary planning activities of the SKATS TMA, surface transportation block grant program urban funds (STBGP-U) from the SKATS Transportation Improvement Program are also used for the activities described in this UPWP.
+From ODOT, SKATS receives an allocation of federal planning (PL and 5303)

-Pages 48 and 49 of this document contains two funding tables: Table 4 shows the source of funds (Federal, State match, Local match) and federal fund types (PL, STBGP-U, 5303).
+funds per the funding allocation arrangement between ODOT and the Oregon MPOs.
+Because the amount of annual federal planning (PL) funds is insufficient to fund all the necessary planning activities of the SKATS TMA, surface transportation block grant program urban funds (STBGP-U) from the SKATS Transportation Improvement Program are also used for the activities described in this UPWP.

-Table 5 second table shows the allocation of funds to each of the eight programs by fund type (PL, STBGP-U, and 5303).
+Pages xx and yy of this document contains two funding tables: Table 13 shows the source of funds (Federal, State match, Local match) and federal fund types (PL, STBGP-U, 5303).
+Table 14 shows the allocation of funds to each of the eight programs by fund type (PL, STBGP-U, 5303).

-PL STBGP-U, and 5303 funds require a match of non-federal funds from local or state sources (10.27 percent of the total must be from non-federal funds).
+PL, STBGP-U, and 5303 funds require a match of non-federal funds from local or state sources (10.27 percent of the total must be from non-federal funds).
 ODOT provides the match to the PL funds.
 Match for the STBGP-U funds is collected from the local jurisdictions and ODOT.
-Most of the 5303 funds that SKATS receives are passed through to SAMTD to do regional transit planning.
+About half of the 5303 funds that SKATS receives are passed through to SAMTD to do regional transit planning.
 SAMTD provides the required 10.27 percent local match to the 5303 funds.
-The amount of PL, STBGP-U, and 5303 funds expended for the eight program and sub-program tasks are illustrated in Table 5 (pg.
-49).
+The amount of PL, STBGP-U, and 5303 funds budgeted for the eight program and sub-program tasks are illustrated in Table 14 (pg. yy).

-In April 2023, ODOT informed all MPOs that a change to federal statutes - resulting from the Infrastructure Investment and Jobs Act of 2021-- is a new requirement that MPOs use at least 2.5 percent of their allotted PL federal funds (for metropolitan planning) on specified planning activities "...to increase safe and accessible options for multiple travel modes for people of all ages and abilities." [§ 11206(b)].
-A January 5, 2023, a memorandum from FHWA was received that describes the types of activities MPOs may do to meet this requirement.
+One change introduced by the Infrastructure Investment and Jobs Act of 2021 is a requirement that MPOs use at least 2.5 percent of their allotted federal PL funds on specific planning activities "... to increase safe and accessible options for multiple travel modes of people of all ages and abilities" [§ 11206(b)].
+These funds are shown in Tables 13 and 14 as "2.5% set-aside funds".
+SKATS will meet this requirement with staff work to develop the Metropolitan Transportation Safety Action Plan (MTSAP), for planning work to begin implementing actions in the MTSAP, as well as administrative and supporting activities for the Safe Routes to School program.